 In the experience section on a resume, presentation is everything.
 Even if the responsibilities of your past experiences don't match exactly with the responsibilities of the position you’re applying for, find a way to draw similarities.
 Look at the responsibilities listed in the job description and word the description of your experience in a way that makes it sound applicable.

 If you've built a master resume correctly, you should have a long list of responsibilities for every position you've held.
 Look through them and choose the ones that best match the job description.

 For example, if you’re applying for an account management position and you have experience in sales, then make sure to put the biggest emphasis on your experience working with clients.

-This is the easy part.
-Usually, desired skills are listed in a straight forward manner right on the job description.
+Now, let’s discuss where the real magic happens: the skills section of your resume.
+This is the easy part!
+Usually, the desired skills are listed right on the job description.
 All you have to do is look through them and add the ones that you can reasonably say apply to you.

-Keep in mind that some employers are looking for specific “hard skills” while most are looking for more general “soft skills”.
+Keep in mind that some employers are looking for specific hard skills while most are looking for more general soft skills.
 Read the job description thoroughly and try to extract from it the skills that seem most important to the employer.

-If the type of job you’re applying for involves specific technical knowledge, you can include a skills section where you can list specific technical skills like a programming language or framework, a specific degree or certificate, a foreign language, or even math.
+If the type of job you’re applying for involves specific technical knowledge, you can include a technical skills section where you can list specific technical skills like a programming language or framework, a specific degree or certificate, a foreign language, or even math.
 But don't forget about the relevant soft skills!

+A core competencies section is also incredibly helpful if your employment history or the jobs you’re applying for share common responsibilities or points of emphasis.
 For example, if you’re applying for a software development position and you've held multiple, similar positions in the past, you can include something like “software development life-cycle” in your list of core competencies.